eaych/Type-Master/README.md

 Advanced `ScoringService` contains the methods:

 `SubmitResult()`, which takes a `TypingResult` object, containing the information `name`, `level`, `score`, `accuracy`, `speed`.
-If the submitted result's score is within the top 3 of the respective level, it will then be stored in `Leaderboard`.
+If the submitted result's score is within the top 3 of its respective level, it will then be stored in `Leaderboard`.
 Responds with a `ScoreResult` object, containing the submitted score's accuracy, score, and speed.

 `GetLeaderboard()`, which takes an `Empty` object.
 Responds with a `Leaderboard` object, containing up to 9 `LeaderboardEntry` objects, each containing a name, level, score, accuracy, and speed.